HunterXProgrammer/Tasker-MdtestV5/README.md

 ### For CLI Users
 **NOTE:-**
+>This section is helpful for those who want to make shell scripts to use `mdtest` to send messages
+>
->This section is helpful for those who want to make shell scripts to use `mdtest` to send messages.
-Not recommended for Tasker beginners since there are ready made Taskernet links in the Tasker Reddit Post that you can import.
+> Not recommended for Tasker beginners since there are ready made Taskernet links in the Tasker Reddit Post that you can import.

 #### CLI In Tasker
 Added preliminary CLI support to run `mdtest` from within Tasker itself using action [Run Shell].